intel/dffml/service/http/docs/dataflow.rst

 - ``immediate_response: Dict[str,Any]``

-    - If provided with a reponse, server responds immediatly with it, whilst scheduling to run the dataflow.
+    - If provided with a response, server responds immediately with it, whilst scheduling to run the dataflow.
       Expected keys: